 A simple fried egg on supermarket-white toast just doesn’t cut it anymore.
-As the café scene continues to grow and thrive in New Zealand, the offerings just keep getting better and better—and so it is with Tauranga and The Mount.
+As the cafe scene continues to grow and thrive in New Zealand, the offerings just keep getting better and better—and so it is with Tauranga and The Mount.
 Think Turkish eggs, fried eggplant, labne and spiced sausage to granola with saffron-poached pear, seeds, seasonal fruit and coconut yoghurt.

 The Nourished Eatery

-Tay Street Beach Café
+Tay Street Beach Cafe

-For breakfast and coffee with a sea breeze—Tay Street Beach Café have got you covered.
-The menu is fresh and seasonal, and a lot the produce is sourced from the local market.
+For breakfast and coffee with a sea breeze—Tay Street Beach Café has got you covered.
+The menu is fresh and seasonal, and a lot of the produce is sourced from the local market.
 For breakfast, enjoy their scrambled eggs with chilli and spring onions or asparagus with avocado and radish.
 The beer-battered market fish served with a green salad, fries and roast garlic aioli is our choice for lunch.
 There’s indoor and outdoor seating at this café that’s right across from the well-known Tay Street surfing break—just remember to wait 30 minutes after your meal if you decide to head out for a wave.